 Included in the Equivalent Expressions Activity:

-There are two different cut and paste activities included in the download.
+There is one cut and paste activity included in the download.

 The first requires students to simplify expressions, and then match them to the simplified version.